MaskPlague/MO2_MWS_Handler/README.txt

 0.0.3:
 Gets the mod name (modName=), file version (version=), and mod version (newestVersion=) from the MWS api and puts them into the metadata file.

+0.0.4:
+If we can't get the file or mod version then we change to their last update dates.
+Add callback on mod install in MO2, if the file repository is ModWorkshop's add a custom url in the meta.ini to the mod's page.